craftr-build/craftr-build-4.x/docs/sources/builtins.md

 ### `project_dir`

 The project directory.
-This is usually the same as the directory of the Craftr package manifest (`manifest.json`), but can be altered with the `project_dir` field in the manifest.
+This is usually the same as the directory of the Craftr package manifest (`manifest.cson`), but can be altered with the `project_dir` field in the manifest.

 This variable has direct influence on the behaviour of the `local()` function.